 Wildfire- Our favorite thing next to BYOB is half priced wines.
 On Mondays wine drinkers can save from $20-$50 per bottle.

 Chicagovisitor.net was created by locals as a guide to Chicago attractions, food and events, for tourists and visitors.
 After many years of showing friends and family the sights and sounds of Chicago we decided to share our experiences with tourists by creating this site.
-We are within walking distance of Navy Pier, the Magnifiencent Mile, Millennium Park and most other attractions.
-We have visited all of the restaurants, museums, stores and attractions listed on this site numerous times and our writing is based on personal experiences.
+We are within walking distance of Navy Pier, the Magnifiencent Mile, Millennium Park and many other attractions in downtown Chicago.
+We have visited all of the best restaurants, museums, stores and attractions listed on this site numerous times and our writing is based on personal experiences.
 We do not attempt to cover all of the thousands of restaurants, hundreds of hotels or myriad of sights and attractions.
 Instead we have narrowed down the overwhelming choices of things to do in Chicago to ones that are worth considering in an effort to make planning your visit easier.
 Chicago Visitor.net is designed to help visitors get the most out of their travels to the Windy City.